 - Rehab and Permanent Construction Loans

-As long as interest rates on equity loans stay under 5%, we think it is likely that increased economic activity could lead to more people buying goods and services with rising equity.
+As long as interest rates on equity loans stay under 9%, we think it is likely that increased economic activity could lead to more people buying goods and services with rising equity.
 Most industry experts believe that home equity loan rates will remain on the low side when looking at a graph over a 10-year period.
+Borrowers like fixed equity loans and interest only HELOCs.
+Read more about the Home Equity Loan vs. HELOC.

 #4 Housing Market Could Take Off

-The stock market definitely surged in late 2016, with the Dow going over 19,000 for the first time in history.
+The stock market remained steady in 2023, despite high inflation.
 We believe that this portends a jump in the housing sector, and prices of homes could see a jump in the next two or three years.
 If that pans out, homeowners will want to take advantage of the increasing market to sell their home.

 Before people sell their home, they often fix it up by leveraging the equity they have in their property.
 With a house equity loan, homeowners have the chance to increase the value of their property by doing renovations.